emrickj/themes/README.md

 # Website Theme Collection
 A collection of responsive stand-alone website themes using current CSS Frameworks.
 Some require PHP 7 to run.
-Sample website file(s) can be downloaded from the [vertical-button-theme](https://github.com/emrickj/vertical-button-theme) repository.
+Please see the [vertical-button-theme](https://github.com/emrickj/vertical-button-theme) repository to get sample website file(s).

 | Name | Description |
 | --- | --- |